-1 Risk Indicator Risk Level Geopolitical Scale Source Type 43.
+Only the non-nealiaible risks Risk Indicator Risk Level Geopolitical Scale Source Type recorded in the Assessment of Indicators sheet are filled 43.
 The rights of Indigenous Peoples, including land tenure and management, are respected and upheld according to the principles of FPIC.
-Non-negligible risk Region 2 Source Type 1, Source Type 2, Source Type 3 55.
-There is no conversion from natural forest to agriculture since 31 December 2020.
+Non-negligible risk Region 2 Source Type I, Source Type 2, Source Type 3 Mitigation sheet.
+55. There is no conversion from natural forest to agriculture since 31 December 2020.
 Non-negligible risk Region 3, Region 1 Source Type 2, Source Type 3